-File Object
+File object

-A File is defined as the ordered collection of bytes retrieved from a single Lane over a finite interval of time and stored in a digital media device.
+A file is defined as the ordered collection of bytes retrieved from a single lane over a finite interval of time and stored in a digital media device.

 When a lane is written to a file, it may or may not be synchronized to the start of a block.
 For this reason there may be a byte offset from the beginning of the file to the first byte of the first block.
 This offset may be different for each file.